A Brief History on The Boys' Brigade

 Today the aims of the Boys' Brigade remain the same and the motto of The Boys' Brigade is 'Sure and Steadfast'.
 Boys' will work towards badges that encourage their development of new and existing skills that they have.
 All boys will receive Christian teaching during their time in the company.

 The 4th Peterborough Boys' Brigade company is attached to Brookside Methodist Church and is part of the South Lincolnshire Battalion in the East Midlands district of the BB in the UK.

 The 4th Peterborough was formed in February 1974 by the late Mr D Parkin and was part of New England Methodist Church.
 In 1976 when New England Church was merged to become part of Brookside, the company transferred to Brookside.

-To contact us please send us an E-mail and we will get back to you with all the information: email@example.com
+To contact us please send us an E-mail and we will get back to you: email@example.com

 You can follow the activities of the 4th Peterborough Boys’ Brigade on Facebook at www.Facebook.com/4thPeterborough or Twitter @4thPboroBB.

 You can find more information about the organisation on the Boys’ Brigade national website - http://www.boys-brigade.org.uk/

 The Anchors programme is designed for 5-8 year olds.
 Activities from the programme range from team games to cooking.
 The five main areas are Mind, Body, Spirit, Community and Creativity The Badges that can be achieved through taking part in the programme are Green, Red and Blue plus an award for years of attendance.

 The Juniors programme is aimed at 8-11 year olds.
 Badges are awarded for taking part in the programme.
 The main focus of the programme is Mind, Body, Spirit, Community and Creativity.
 The badges that can be achieve are Target, Bronze, Silver and Gold plus an award for years of attendance.